pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 Follow these steps to switch to a `letsencrypt` production issuer so the generated TLS certificate is recognized as valid by web browsers and clients:

-1. Edit the ClusterIssuer for `letsencrypt` and add TLS certificate resource for Pinniped Supervisor by creating or updating the following resources and saving them into `workspace/pinniped-supervisor/certificates.yaml`:
+1. Edit the ClusterIssuer for `letsencrypt` and add TLS certificate resource for `pinniped-supervisor` by creating or updating the following resources and saving them into `workspace/pinniped-supervisor/certificates.yaml`:

     ```yaml